GitHub|Since 2007

 Proving Speed through Engineering Art

 In the hosting world, claiming to be the "fastest" is easy; however, proving this speed by breaking it down into its atoms is an engineering art.
-At WPTR.net, we don't settle for a single "speed test" while auditing the global hosting ecosystem.
-Our WptrnetSpeedBot architecture consists of three separate expert systems working independently.
+At WPTR.net, we don't settle for simple simulations.
+We have retired the old-school "curl" based bots.
+Welcome to the era of Real-Browser Benchmarking.

 $$T_{ttfb} = T_{dns} + T_{con} + T_{sec} + T_{proc}$$

-• DNS Resolution ($T_{dns}$): How fast the door is found.
+• DNS Resolution ($T_{dns}$): How fast the domain name is resolved.

 3. System: Technology & Infrastructure Audit (DNA Test)

-Our third system looks into the server's "back room."
+Finally, we look into the server's "back room."

 • Audit: It checks which technologies (Brotli, HTTP/3, HSTS, etc.) are active on the server and how up-to-date the infrastructure is.